-4. Shake it off however you need to, possibly with prayer or mediation, and move on with your day.
-You also may want to add in the “I love myself” exercise to reinforce your newly found mental clarity with some self-love.
+4. Shake it off however you need to, maybe with prayer or a mindfulness exercise, and move on with your day.

 In case you were wondering, my son was bouncing with his usual enthusiasm when I picked him up from school that afternoon.
 I’m grateful I didn’t walk too far down that negative spiral.

 Who’s got time for that when you have little hands to hold and people to love?!